KeyboardCrash/language_cheatsheets/README.md

 Problem solving strategy to use math and computer science together

-Use the pat and apply it to a future iteration of the problem
+Use the pattern and apply it to a future iteration of the problem

 When a problem has optimal substructure and repeating subproblems, DP can be used to re-use previously computed subproblems to solve later problems

 Two Properties of DP:
 * Optimal Substructure
-Optimal solution to a problem contains the optimal solutions of its subproblems
+- Optimal solution to a problem contains the optimal solutions of its subproblems
 * Overlapping subproblems
-A recursive solution contains a small number of distinct subproblems
+- A recursive solution contains a small number of distinct subproblems

 There are two types of DP Approaches; Bottom-up and Top-down